 For further details on the content of the CURF, please see the data items list.

-|The reference period for the May 2006 Survey of Employee Earnings and Hours survey was the last pay period ending on or before 19 May 2006.
-Results from the survey were released on 20 April 2007 in the publication, Employee Earnings and Hours, Australia, May 2006 (cat. no. 6306.0).|
+|The reference period for the most recent Employee Earnings and Hours Survey was the last pay period ending on or before 18 May 2012.
+Results from the survey were released on 23 January 2013 in the publication Employee Earnings and Hours, Australia, May 2012 (cat. no. 6306.0).|

-|Steps to confidentialise the data made available on the CURF are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents to ABS statistical collections.
-As a result, it may not be possible to exactly reconcile all statistics produced from the CURF with previously published statistics.
-However, these differences are not significant and should not diminish the value of the CURF in analysis.
+|Steps to confidentialise the microdata are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+As a result, it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
+Further information about the steps taken to confidentialise the microdata is available through the following link CURF confidentiality. |

-|The Survey of Employee Earnings and Hours has been conducted since 1974, and is currently conducted on a two-yearly basis.
-The key changes made to the survey since 1974 are outlined in chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001). |
+|The Survey of Employee Earnings and Hours has been conducted either annually or biennially since 1975.
+Since 1996 the survey has been conducted biennially.
+The conceptual framework used for this survey and key changes made to it since 1974 are described in Chapter 30 of Labour Statistics: Concepts, Sources and Methods (cat. no. 6102.0.55.001). |

-This page last updated 28 September 2011
+This page last updated 3 June 2013